 The question remains, however, exactly what incentives will be around by the time customers can actually purchase their Model 3.
 It doesn't matter when you order the car, any possible tax incentives only come into affect once the car is put into service.
 Assuming the tax credit for electric cars remains as it is now, the federal $7,500 credit begins a phase out once Tesla sells 200,000 cars to U.S. customers.
 It is very important to understand that the credit is not all or nothing, there is a phase out that once Tesla crosses that 200,000 mark, there will still be some credit available for the following year of sales.

 The phase-out period stretches over one year, beginning in the second calendar quarter after the quarter in which the manufacturer hits the 200,000 vehicle US sales mark.
-From there, all qualifying vehicles sold by the manufacturer are eligible for 50% of their specified credit for the first two quarters and 25% of the credit for the next two quarters (thanks, dhanson865).
+From there, all qualifying vehicles sold by the manufacturer are eligible for 50% of their specified credit for the first two quarters and 25% of the credit for the next two quarters.

-In July 2017, dhanson865 over at TeslaMotorsClub.com did a great job breaking down his best guess on the federal tax incentive phase out schedule.
+In January 2018, Troy over at TeslaMotorsClub.com did a great job breaking down his best guess on the federal tax incentive phase out schedule.
+It seems very likely that the phase out will begin in Q2 of 2018, meaning the full rebate is available for all deliveries before September 30th, 2018.

-We now know that the first Model 3's sold will only be the larger battery with the premium package, followed by production of standard battery cars, and then finally the AWD model.
-I waited in line outside Philadelphia and have estimates of January-March 2018 for the standard battery, and July-Sept 2018 for AWD (delivery dates likely sooner in Cali).
-It's likely if you want AWD, you'll still get some rebate available to you, but it won't be the full $7,500.
+We now know that the first Model 3's sold will only be the larger battery with the premium package, followed by the AWD model (long range only to start probably).
+Finally, production of standard battery cars begins in "late 2018."
+I waited in line outside Philadelphia (non owner) and have estimates of "late" 2018 for the standard battery and AWD (delivery dates likely sooner in Cali).
+It's likely if you want the standard size battery, and/or AWD, especially on the east coast, you'll still get some rebate available to you, but it won't be the full $7,500.

 Finally, not a tax incentive, but some electric companies may offer additional incentives for customers that have an electric vehicle, so that's another bonus that may be worth looking into.
 For example, our local provider PECO will give you $50 per car for letting them know you have an electric car.